mstksg/inCode/copy/entries/machines-1.md

 part of the tuple) and the "tail" of the stream (the second part of the tuple).

-Note that we can use some syntax trickery with our data definition of `Stream` by adding a label to the first (and only) field:
+Note that we can have some fun with Haskell syntax `Stream` by adding a record label to the first (and only) field:

 ~~~haskell
 data Stream b = SCons { runStream :: (b, Stream b) }
 ~~~

-and we can do fancy things like:
+so that we can do fancy things like:

 ~~~haskell
 λ: :t runStream